-POSTGRES\SERVICE\NAME is the service name of the Postgres (PostgreSQL/EDB Postgres Advanced Server) database, for example, postgresql-13 for PostgreSQL 13 database on CentOS or RHEL or Rocky Linux platforms.
+POSTGRES_SERVICE_NAME is the service name of the Postgres (PostgreSQL/EDB Postgres Advanced Server) database, for example, postgresql-13 for PostgreSQL 13 database on a RHEL or Rocky Linux platform.

 5. Obtain and view the initial ticket

 The kinit utility obtains and caches Kerberos tickets.
 You typically use this utility to obtain the ticket-granting ticket, entering a password to decrypt the credential from the key distribution center (KDC).
 The ticket-granting ticket is then stored in your credential cache.